Assistant Professor of Biostatistics

 PhD in Biostatistics, University of Minnesota

-Prior to joining the Dornsife School of Public Health in 2016, Dr. Quick served as a postdoctoral researcher at the University of Missouri and as a senior service fellow at the Centers for Disease Control and Prevention.
+Dr. Harrison Quick joined the Dornsife School of Public Health as an Assistant Professor of Biostatistics in 2016.
+Prior to joining Drexel, Dr. Quick served as a postdoctoral researcher at the University of Missouri and as a senior service fellow at the Centers for Disease Control and Prevention.

 - Spatial Analysis or GIS